 Optimize Moisture with Humidifiers or Dehumidifiers

 Humidifiers add the ideal amount of moisture to your home’s air, helping with disease, dry skin, and deformed wood furniture and instruments.
-Dehumidifiers take away moisture from your home, helping to stop bacteria growth, and improving indoor comfort significantly.
+Dehumidifiers take away moisture from your home, helping to eliminate bacteria growth, and improving indoor comfort significantly.

 Don’t Dismiss Duct Cleaning

 It’s nearly spring and that means spring cleaning!
 Don’t neglect your ducts during this refreshing time.
 Since most of our in-home air enters through our duct system, it’s important to keep it from getting dirty with bacteria, mold, and dust.
 When you have your ducts cleaned, ask the company to check for duct leaks, as well.
 Leaks in the duct system can cause extra contaminants to enter your air and circulate throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your children safe.